jamesrustad/jamesrustad.github.io/source/_drafts/analysing-composition-1-psycho.md

 ![](/images/2020/04/psycho-0252-b.jpg)

 The rule of thirds is quite often used in conversation sequences.
-You just place each character at 1/3 spacing and the natural, harmonious framing makes for an easy on the eye composition thats not too distracting in other ways.
+You just place each character at 1/3 spacing and the natural, harmonious framing makes for an easy on the eye composition that's not too distracting in other ways.
 Breaking this relationship in a conversation even for just a shot or two is a clever way to give an otherwise comfortable conversation a moment of tension.

 Here Norman Bates (played by Anthony Hopkins) is framed at 1/3 from the right and the conversation is charming and easy, but as Marion explores his relationship with his mother it takes a direction he doesn't like and he leans forward.
 Moving his framing to center screen focuses our attention on him more, creates a stronger image that concentrates the hostility and a makes for an unsettling, tense moment.
 The tension is released when he leans back, smiles and the conversation returns to a lighter tone with its usual rule of thirds framing.